The Little Variety Star

 The Little Variety Star (German: Die Kleine vom Varieté) is a 1926 German silent comedy film directed by Hanns Schwarz and starring Ossi Oswalda, Georg Alexander and Max Hansen.
 The film's sets were designed by Hans Jacoby.

+Plot

+Peter becomes enamored with a woman, who is mistaken for a young man while performing on stage.
+This confusion occurs in front of Peter's wealthy uncle, who has already arranged a marriage for his nephew.
+The ensuing complications are eventually resolved, leading to positive outcomes for everyone involved.